The Art of Effective Delegation: Why Do You Keep Doing EVERYTHING?

 • Fear of becoming dispensable

 However, these reasons do not outweigh the potential benefit you will receive from effective delegation.
-Don’t let these excuses hold you back from getting the support that you need to reduce your stress, increase your effectively and improve team morale.
-Just be sure to choose the right tasks to delegate, the right people to delegate to, and delegate in the right way.
+Don’t let these excuses hold you back from getting the support that you need to reduce your stress, increase your ability to delegate effectively, improve team morale among co-workers, and achieve the desired outcome.
+Just be sure to choose the right tasks to delegate, the right team member to delegate to, and delegate in the right way.
+This is the next step to develop your leadership skills.
+So get started on assigning tasks today!

 Even “Super-You” needs help and support.
 There is no shame in asking for assistance.
 Push aside the pride and show respect for the talent others can bring to the table.